6 Online Meeting Pro Tips For Your Next Virtual Meeting

 Learn how to effectively and efficiently create the best possible meetings for your organization.Get the eBook

-2. Prep your (Ps and) Qs—Whether your meeting has a set agenda or not, make sure you know what your goals are.
+2. Prep your (Ps and) Qs—Whether your meeting or teleconference has a set agenda or not, make sure you know what your goals are.
 Before the meeting, compile any notes or background information you may need to reference as well as any questions.
 Having a prepared list or set of bullet points will relieve the pressure of thinking of any questions on the spot as well as allowing you to engage with the discussion at hand.
 Feel free to jot down questions on the agenda if there is one, or set up your notes document ahead of time with initial goals or thoughts at the top.
 No matter your preparation style, following this preparation practice will ensure you’re reminded of your own agenda the day of the meeting.

 3. Troubleshoot your tech—Whether it’s your first online meeting or your millionth, make sure you know how to use your technology.
 Confirm how to dial in and that your speakers work.
 If you need internet to access your conference or your (meeting-related) email or notes, check that Wi-Fi!
 Initial frustrations often develop when that one person needs one more minute to access the conference line.
 Don’t be that cause—get to your conference room early and dial in.
 Even if you set your phone to mute until other people join, at least you can focus on the content of your talk rather than getting there in the first place.